-In Handsome (2011), Liar (2012), and Jump (2013) the artist cleverly constructs and films various types of relationships to address binary political metaphors.
-In these artworks his own physical participation is not merely captured but also carefully portrayed through video.
+The earliest work included in the show is Handsome (2011), in which the artist cleverly constructs a fabricated scenario and films himself acting within this scene to address binary political metaphors.
+In artworks like this one his own physical participation is not merely captured but also carefully portrayed through video.